Nonye2K3/chia/Farming-on-many-machines.md

 other network peers  --------   Main machine (CA) ------  Harvester 2 (certificate B)
                                       \_____  Harvester 3 (certificate C)
 ```
+## Prerequisites
 * First, make sure Chia is installed on all machines and initialized by running the CLI `chia init`.
 * When creating plots on the other harvesters, use `chia plots create -f farmer_key -p pool_key`, inserting the farmer and pool keys from your main machine.
 Alternatively, you could copy your private keys over by using `chia keys add`, but this is less secure.
 After creating a plot, run `chia plots check` to ensure everything is working correctly.
 * Make a copy of your **main** machine CA directory located in `~/.chia/mainnet/config/ssl/ca` to be accessible by your harvester machines; you can share the `ssl/ca` directory on a network drive, USB key, or do a network copy to each harvester.
 You must copy the new `ssl/ca` directory with each version of `chia-blockchain`, so if you are upgrading from `beta` -> `mainnet` you must copy the new `ca` contents.

+## Setup Steps
 Then for each harvester, follow these steps:

+**NOTE:** For step 4, you are using a copy of your `/ca` folder from your main machine temporarily.
+You're just showing the harvester those files once and then you can delete them.

 1. Make sure your **main** machines IP address on port 8447 is accessible by your harvester machines
 2. Shut down all chia daemon processes with `chia stop all -d`